 Getting Around Barra de Navidad

 Barra de Navidad is incredibly walkable.
 If you are based near to the main street you can definitely walk everywhere.
-Many people also have bicycles and some also have quad bikes.
+Many people have bicycles and some also have quad bikes.

 If you plan to move to Barra de Navidad, you’ll likely want to get yourself a car to get to some of the bigger supermarkets and to get out and explore more of the Costa Alegre.